 The Gaza thing went away.

-How about uh if the Democrats fight hard to not reduce crime in cities, which they're also doing?
+How about if the Democrats fight hard to not reduce crime in cities, which they're also doing?

-So it's not like there's some anecdote of well, that one National Guard guy got wild and hurt somebody.
+So it's not like there's some anecdote of, well, that one National Guard guy got wild and hurt somebody.

 Look, we don't hear that at all.

-So as long as the crime is going down, where the National Guard is deployed, and it probably will, um, they don't have anything there either.
+So as long as the crime is going down where the National Guard is deployed, and it probably will, they don't have anything there either because the public likes less crime.

-Every time they do a street interview, and they're trying to get somebody to say, oh, I don't like all these armed people in my city, they say the opposite.
+Every time they do a street interview and they're trying to get somebody to say, oh, I don't like all these armed people in my city, they say the opposite.

-They say, Yeah, I feel safer.
+They say, I feel safer.

 It's definitely safer.